mathie/nanowrimo/_drafts/diff.md

   just questions about "what changed?" but about when it was changed, who changed it and, depending on the quality of that extra information, why that change was made.
-This can often be a powerful tool in understanding a system but understanding the context in which is was created/changed.
+This can often be a powerful tool in understanding a system by understanding the context in which is was created/changed.

-The thing is that, despite relying on this tool very heavily for a couple of decades now, I have never considered how it works.
+The thing is that, despite relying on this tool very heavily for nearly two decades now, I have never considered how it works.
 In general, I like to know how my tools work, so I figured it was time to learn.
 This was prompted by an accidental reading of the git man pages, where it noted that there were several